Candida Moss: Research

 Moss has specialized in the study of martyrdom, ancient medicine and the New Testament, early Christian ideas about the resurrection of Jesus's physical body, and enslaved literate workers in the ancient world.

 Moss has written three books on martyrdom.
 Her writing on this subject has been praised for its "readability, clarity...creativity, thoughtfulness, and wit."
 She was the recipient of the John Templeton Award of Theological Promise in 2011, which cited her 2010 OUP book, The Other Christs: Imitating Jesus in Ancient Christian Ideologies of Martyrdom.
 Her 2012 book, Ancient Christian Martyrdom, argued that post-Enlightenment bias against martyrdom had led scholars to think of martyrdom as a phenomenon that spread from one region of the Roman empire to another; against this, Moss argues that martyrdom developed differently in different contexts.
 Her controversial 2013 book, The Myth of Persecution: How Early Christians Invented a Story of Martyrdom, argues that the stories of early Christian martyrdom "have been altered ... edited and shaped by later generations of Christians" and none of them are "completely historically accurate"; she additionally maintains that the Roman authorities did not actively seek out or target Christians and that in the first three centuries of Christian history, Christians were only prosecuted by order of a Roman emperor for a brief period (no more than twelve years).
 In a review published in 2013 focusing on her first two books, Edinburgh classicist Lucy Grig wrote that "Candida Moss has swiftly established herself as one of the most interesting and original scholars working on early Christian martyrdom."
-However, The Myth of Persecution has received negative reviews from conservative Christian scholars who question both the methodology and the conclusions of the book.
+However, The Myth of Persecution has received negative reviews from Christian scholars who question both the methodology and the conclusions of the book.

 Moss is one of the first scholars to study the role and relevance of disability and ancient medicine in the New Testament.
 In 2011 she co-edited Disability Studies and Biblical Studies with Jeremy Schipper and, in 2015, co-authored Reconciling Infertility: Biblical Perspectives on Procreation and Childlessness with Yale Divinity School professor of Hebrew Bible Joel Baden.
 The latter was shortlisted by the American Academy of Religion for its Book Prize for Textual Studies.
 Her 2019 book Divine Bodies: Resurrecting Perfection in the New Testament and Early Christianity argued that disability might be preserved in the resurrection.

 In 2017, Moss and Baden collaborated on a second book on Bible Nation: The United States of Hobby Lobby, which examined the efforts of the Green family, the owners of Hobby Lobby to influence religion and politics in America.
 The book grew out of their role exposing antiquities trafficking and the Hobby Lobby smuggling scandal.
 The New Republic described the book as "Exhaustively reported and scrupulously fair".
 The Washington Post called it a "remarkable fusion of biblical studies and investigative journalism."
 It was named one of Publishers Weekly's 2017 Best Books in Religion.